Swifts

 to vandals or else secure.
 Industrial estates, electrical

-switching yards, MOD sites, nuclear and other power
+switching yards, warehousing sites, nuclear and other power

-factory towers and chimneys all present good opportunities
+factory towers and chimneys all present potential opportunities

 should probably be avoided.

 N.B.
-It is essential to have an engineer check the plans
+It is essential to have an engineer check the site and plans

 soundness well before any work starts.